Graham Boal

-His Honour Judge John Graham Boal KC (24 October 1943 – 30 December 2022) was a British judge and author.
+John Graham Boal (24 October 1943 – 30 December 2022), styled His Honour Judge Boal KC, was a British judge and author.
 He wrote a book about his alcoholism.

 Graham Boal QC was a criminal barrister for thirty years before serving as a judge for nine years until his retirement as a Permanent Judge at London's Central Criminal Court, the Old Bailey, in 2005.
 He was a trustee and board member of WDP, an addiction charity.

+Boal was involved in several very high-profile criminal trials, including those of the IRA's Balcombe Street Gang in 1977, and of Liberal Party leader Jeremy Thorpe in 1979.
+He was also involved initially in prosecuting the Birmingham Six in 1975, and later in overturning their conviction in 1991.

+In 1999 while serving as a judge at the Old Bailey, he delivered a joke during a speech to the Criminal Bar Association that was widely criticized as racist, sexist, and homophobic, and resulted in his censure by the lord chancellor and being forced to apologise.
+He regretted it, but it haunted him thereafter and became an indelible stain on his otherwise very successful career as a criminal barrister.